 The UK Government and the EU have reached agreement in principle post Brexit European health cover for UK nationals, meaning that in theory these arrangements will continue until 31 December 2020.
 This has the potential to change as negotiations between the UK and EU progress, so Members are advised to check the situation and ensure that they have suitable arrangments in place before they travel.

 Personal and Other Insurance

-All members taking part in Club meets involving ski touring or any off-piste activity are required to have adequate personal cover to pay the cost of “getting them off the mountain”, by helicopter where necessary.
-They are also strongly urged to have additional cover to pay for possibly extended local hospitalisation and/or repatriation.
-That cover should extend to all medical emergencies and not just accidents.
+All Members taking part in Club meets involving ski touring or any off-piste activity are required to have adequate personal cover to pay the cost of “getting them off the mountain”, by helicopter where necessary.
+Members are also strongly urged to have additional cover to pay for possibly extended local hospitalisation and/or repatriation.
+Such cover should extend to all medical emergencies and not just accidents.

 The range of policies available is too wide for the Club to make specific recommendations and Members are urged to do their own research.
 It is hoped that the following notes, though not exhaustive, will be helpful to that end.